Sharky83/api-gateway-microservice/README.md

 # API Gateway Microservice

 This is a production-ready FastAPI-based API Gateway microservice for routing, rate limiting, monitoring, and proxying requests to backend microservices.

 ## Features
-- Centralized routing and proxy logic
+- Centralised routing and proxy logic
 - Rate limiting (via external microservice)
 - Monitoring and logging
 - Robust error handling